cyberflamingo/exobrain/collection-methods.md

 ```

 {.ui .message .info}
-Note that `#each` returns the collection it's  called upon as-is.
+Note that `#each` returns the collection it's called upon, as-is.

 ## map